forestryio/forestry.io/hugo/content/docs/settings/config-files.md

 ---
 Forestry stores the settings and configuration of the CMS for each site in a `.forestrio/` folder in your site’s source code.
 This allows developers to create default configurations that can be shared between multiple sites, and to deliver source code with Forestry CMS pre-configured.

 When importing a new site, a `.forestry/` folder will be added to your site’s source.
-Any changes made to your CMS’ configuration will be committed to your site’s sourcein this folder.
+Any changes made to your CMS’ configuration will be committed to your site’s source in this folder.

 ## Site Settings
 Your site settings are configured from `.forestry/settings.yml`.